Art by Allyn

 • Oops, all paintings, Friendly Beasts Gallery, 2026

-large scale work
+large scale + public work

 Flying/roosting crows silhouetted against bright sunset and collaged skyline of Bloomington, Indiana